Effective use of Backlog's API

 A useful tool for executing APIs is Firefox

-As you probably know, Chrome is a very popular browser app, but do you use it all the time?
+You're probably familiar with Chrome, as it's a very popular browser app, but do you use it all the time?

-When you run Backlog's API in Chrome, the results are garbled.
-However, since version 55, it has become impossible to change the character encoding, so there is no way to fix this.
+When you run the Backlog API in Chrome, the API results are garbled, and since version 55 or so, it's no longer possible to change the character encoding, so there's no way to fix it.

-(Probably because it is not HTML, so no encoding is specified.)
+(Probably because it's not HTML, and therefore the encoding isn't specified.)

 In this regard, Firefox displays the text without garbled characters, and at some point it introduced a mechanism to automatically parse JSON data, making it much easier to read